This article provides information about printing best practices.

 For example, there is a ppd driver under /home/tester/NATIVE_PRINTER_DRIVER.ppd:

 There are three types of Universal Printer Driver supplied by Citrix (postscript, pcl5, and pcl6).
-You can configure the driver type if no native printer driver is available.
+You can configure the driver type based on your printer properties.

-For example, if the client default printer driver type is PCL5:
+For example, if the client default printer driver type is PCL5, set drivertype to:

 Output size is zero